Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

     >**Note**: You will be presented with the message **Your sign-in was blocked**.
 This is expected, since this account is not configured with multi-factor authentication, which is required due to increased sign-in risk associated with the use of ToR Browser.

-1. Use the **Sign out and sign in with a different account option** to sign in as **aaduser1** account you created and configured for multi-factor authentication earlier in this lab.
+1. Sign in as **aaduser1** account you created and configured for multi-factor authentication earlier in this lab.

     >**Note**: This time, you will be presented with the **Suspicious activity detected** message.
 Again, this is expected, since this account is configured with multi-factor authentiation.
 Considering the increased sign-in risk associated with the use of ToR Browser, you will have to use multi-factor authentication.